 Felines can eat raw broccoli in small amounts.
 However, it must be cut up into small pieces to avoid being a choking hazard.
 It may be used as a stand-alone treat or mixed with regular food.
 This healthy snack can help with their urge to chew on things but should not be a daily treat.
 It can help deter your kitty from munching on your houseplants.

+When preparing cooked broccoli for cats, it is best to keep things simple.
 Flowers and stalks should be cooked by themselves, with no other seasonings.
 This vegetable should be boiled or steamed.
-This softens the skin and makes it easier to chew while keeping most of the nutritional value.
+This softens the skin and makes it easier to chew while keeping most of the nutritional benefits.
 Do not add butter, oil, salt, pepper, onion, garlic, or any other seasonings.
 It should always be served plain to a kitty and should be cut into smaller pieces.
-A very small amount of coconut oil can be added for taste to both cooked and raw vegetables.
+A very small amount of coconut oil is often added for taste to both cooked and raw vegetables.

 It is generally safe for cats to eat a small amount of broccoli as a treat, but it is important to use moderation.
 Cats do not need to eat broccoli as part of their regular diet, and it should not be fed to them in large amounts.
+Too much can cause disruption to a cat’s digestive system.
 A small piece of broccoli once or twice a week is usually sufficient as a treat.

 There are several vegetables that are safe for kitties to eat.
 They can also eat carrots, green beans, peas, potatoes (cooked only), pumpkin, spinach, asparagus, green bell peppers, and cucumbers.
 Certain parts of avocados can be beneficial to felines.
 Fur babies can also eat some fruits like apples, cantaloupe, bananas, and strawberries.
 Again, these foods are occasional treats, not regular additives to their diets.
 Always serve them without other added flavorings or spices.